utcs356/sp25/_pages/0_cloulab_kathara.md

 		* Windows
 			1. Install [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) and execute it.
-			2. Click on Tools>MobaKeyGen
+			2. Click Tools>MobaKeyGen
 			![windows_keygen_1]({{site.baseurl}}/assets/img/assignments/assignment0/windows_keygen_1.png)
-			3. Select parameters and click on Generate.
+			3. Select parameters and click Generate.
 You can use the below parameters (RSA with 4096bits) or other parameters you want.
 			![windows_keygen_2]({{site.baseurl}}/assets/img/assignments/assignment0/windows_keygen_2.png)
 			4. Move your cursor to generate random numbers.
 If you don't the key will not be generated.
 			5. Copy and paste the generated public key to the account setup page.
 Save your public and private key to your preferred location.